IllinoisExperts/funding_text_public/README.md

 If you need helping installing these packages, the following guide may be useful: https://packaging.python.org/en/latest/tutorials/installing-packages/

-Many Python IDEs also include convenient tools for installing packages.
+Many Python integrated development environments (IDEs) also include convenient tools for installing packages.
 You can look for guides based on your specific IDE, such as this one for PyCharm: https://www.jetbrains.com/help/pycharm/installing-uninstalling-and-upgrading-packages.html

 ## How to Run